 Venture onto the roomy wetland boardwalk, and soon your ears will perk to the orchestral melodies of wood frogs, spring peepers, chorus frogs and toads — it is an ensemble you won’t want to miss!
 Meander toward the Moses Creek Trail boardwalk to absorb views of thriving wildlife on the viewing deck, complete with a scope that is swiftly accessed from a sitting position.

-In essence, Schmeeckle Reserve is a spectacularly accessible area that offers outdoor recreation opportunities for people of all ability levels.
+In essence, Schmeeckle Reserve is a spectacularly accessible area for those with mobility impairments that offers outdoor recreation opportunities for people of all ability levels.
 If you’re visiting in spring or fall, join in on the seasonal celebration by hiking your way along the torch-lit trails of Schmeeckle’s Candlelight Hikes.

 What’s to love?
-An island landscape of mighty geological formations, mystical lagoons and rustic sands.
+An island landscape of mighty geological formations, mystical lagoons and rustic sands with a wheelchair accessible ferry ready to set sail.

 Amp up the scenic hiking options by making a weekend of your trip!
 Keep the adventure going at Harrington Beach or Kohler-Andrae State Park, each located within a thirty-minute drive and complete with ADA cabins for fully accessible lodging.